Anchorsify/Anchorsify.github.io/_pages/u_Creation.md

 ##### Strong-Willed
 When the going gets tough, you keep on going.
 You have a strong, virtually unbreakable will, and can power through anything standing in your way.

 You reduce the penalty to any Accuracy, Fatigue, or d20 roll you make by 1 per roll (not per penalty: If you had -2 Accuracy from Wounds, -1 Accuracy from Fatigue, and -2 accuracy from a Visibility Penalty, your total penalty is -4, rather than -5).
 You can ignore the effects of one wound you are suffering from; any time you're wounded you may continue to ignore the current wound, or change to the newly-inflicted one.
+This lasts until the end of combat, at which point the Wound's penalties return.
 Finally, you have +2 to all Genjutsu rolls, and you can spend a point of willpower as a Speed 0 interrupt after you fail a Genjutsu Defense to immediately end the Genjutsu you were affected by, so long as you managed to recognize that a Genjutsu was used on you.

 ##### Warder
 You've trained hard to become adept at brushing aside incoming objects that are liable to hurt you!
 This is useful for shinobi-related activities such as not dying.